Tree automata and pigeonhole classes of matroids: I: Complexity theory

 \begin{theorem} Let \mcal{M} be a class of matroids with a succinct representation $\Delta$.
 Assume that \mcal{M} is efficiently pigeonhole.
 Let $\lambda$ be a positive integer.
 There is a Turing Machine which accepts as input any $\Delta(M)$ when $M\in\mcal{M}$ satisfies $\bw(M)\leq \lambda$, and returns a parse tree for $M$.
 The running time is $O((8^{\lambda}n^{3.5}+\pi(3\lambda)^{2})p(n)+\pi(3\lambda)^{4}n^{c+1})$, where $n=|E(M)|$, $p$ is as in \textup{\Cref{umpire}}, and $\pi$ and $c$ are as in \textup{\Cref{yakuza}}. \end{theorem}

 \begin{proof} We start by applying \Cref{lychee} to obtain a branch-decomposition with width at most $3\lambda+1$.
-Let $T$ be the tree underlying this branch-decomposition, and let $\varphi$ be the bijection from $E(M)$ to the leaves of $T$.
+This construction takes $O(8^{\lambda}n^{3.5}p(n))$ steps.
+Let $T$ be the tree underlying the branch-decomposition, and let $\varphi$ be the bijection from $E(M)$ to the leaves of $T$.
 We construct $T_{M}$ by subdividing an edge of $T$ with a root vertex, $t$, and distinguishing between left and right children.
 We let $\varphi_{M}$ be $\varphi$.
 If $U$ is a set displayed by an edge of $T_{M}$, then $\lambda_{M}(U)\leq 3\lambda$.
 We let $K$ be $\pi(3\lambda)$, where $\pi$ is the function provided by \Cref{yakuza}.

 From this point we closely follow the proof of \Cref{shader}.
 For each edge, $e$, in $T_{M}$, we perform the following procedure.
 Let $u$ be the end-vertex of $e$ that is further from $t$ in $T_{M}$, and define $U_{e}$ as in the proof of \Cref{shader}.
 We will construct representative subsets, $\Rep_{e}(q)$, of $U_{e}$, where $q$ is a label in $\{q_{1},\ldots, q_{K}\}$, in such a way that distinct representative states are inequivalent under $\approx_{U_{e}}$.
 At the same time, we will construct a function, $f$, which will be applied to $u$ by the labelling function $\sigma_{M}$.